Veluga/Level-Up-AI-Workshop/Career Scenarios.md

 \pagebreak

 # The concerned family member
-* Your daughter/son/brother/sister is very exicted about pursuing a career in [Insert job at risk of computerisation]
+* A family member is very excited about pursuing a career as a nuclear technician
 * You are aware that this field of work is at risk of computerisation
-* As they are family and you love them, you're facing a issue: How do you balance you wanting them to pursue what they love and your concerns about their future?
+* As they are family and you love them, you're facing an issue: How do you balance you wanting them to pursue what they love and your concerns about their future?
 * Questions:
   * Come up with ideas to have a constructive discussion with your family member regarding their future.
   * If you were in their shoes, what would you want people to tell you?
   * Highlight alternative career paths that you believe to be well suited for them

 \pagebreak

 # The best boss ever
 * You are a manager of a small team in a company that is undergoing massive restructuring and automation
-* You've been informed by your own boss that while there will be a new position for you, the rest of your team will be replaced by a machines/algorithms within the next nine months
+* You've been informed by your own boss that while there will be a new position for you, the rest of your team will be replaced by machines within the next nine months
 * It is your job to break the news to them
 * You are aware that the situation at other companies is very similar - it is unlikely that they will find the same job elsewhere
 * You like the people you're working with and really do care for their future